Skip to content

 archive-action archive-action

 Step 2: A modal window will appear displaying the anomaly details.
-Click on the vertical ellipsis (⋮) located in the upper-right corner of the modal window, and click on the “Archive” from the drop-down menu.
+Click on the Archive icon ( represented by a box with a downward arrow ) located in the upper-right corner of the modal window.

 vertical-archive vertical-archive